Getting a cholesterol test

 When you have a cholesterol test, it is really important that your healthcare professional explains the results to you, to prevent unnecessary worry and confusion about the results.

 Ask for a print out of your results if you are not able to speak to your GP, nurse or pharmacist.

-This is sometimes written as TC and refers to the overall level of cholesterol.
+This is sometimes written as 'serum cholesterol' or TC and refers to the overall level of cholesterol.
 But it’s not just the total cholesterol that’s important.